BitcoinDeveloperNetwork/tutorials/understanding_bitcoins_data_storage/index.md

   >
   ```

-We now have the decode version of our UTXO which can be decoded as per the instruction from [here](https://github.com/bitcoin/bitcoin/blob/d4a42334d447cad48fb3996cad0fd5c945b75571/src/coins.h#L21L69).
+We now have the decoded version of our UTXO which can be decoded as per the instruction from [here](https://github.com/bitcoin/bitcoin/blob/d4a42334d447cad48fb3996cad0fd5c945b75571/src/coins.h#L21L69).

 ```shell
 /** pruned version of CTransaction: only retains metadata and unspent transaction outputs